 The typical ways to make popcorn are on the stove top or in the microwave.
-Both the stove top and the microwave provide the fast burst of heat that popcorn needs to pop.
+Making stove top popcorn or cooking it in the microwave both provide the fast burst of heat that popcorn needs to pop.

 What Makes Popcorn Pop?

 Meanwhile, the heat and moisture inside the kernel turns the starch into a liquid.
 As the kernel pops, the starch bubbles out like soap bubbles.
-When it hits the air, it changes from a bubbly mass that is more liquid than solid to a solid filled with air chambers, kind of like Styrofoam.
-The resulting popcorn is more than 40 percent larger by volume than the original kernel.
+When it hits the air, it changes from a bubbly mass that is more liquid than solid to a solid filled with air chambers, kind of like plastic foam.

-The result was a tougher popcorn than the popcorn modern snackers are used to.
+The result was a tougher popcorn than modern popcorn snackers are used to.
 In the early 20th century, Charles T. Manley discovered just the right combination of heat and oil needed to pop popcorn to its fluffiest.
 He found that oil was a better conductor of heat to the kernels than air.
 Oil also evened the distribution of heat, so the kernels popped before burning on one side.

 The Role of Moisture

 A specific level of moisture is essential in popping corn.
-The optimal moisture content of popcorn is 13.5 percent.
-Commercial popcorn makers use ovens to dry the moisture content of corn at the time of picking -- which is typically 20 to 25 percent -- to the ideal moisture content.
+The optimal moisture content of popcorn is 13.5 percent, according to the Popcorn Board.
+Commercial popcorn makers use ovens to dry the moisture content of corn at the time of picking — which is typically 20 to 25 percent — to the ideal moisture content.

-Problems in the Oven
+Popcorn in the Oven

-The problem with popping corn in the oven is that the hot air of the oven doesn't heat the kernel effectively.
+The problem with making popcorn in the oven is that the hot air of the oven doesn't heat the kernel effectively.
 Air, in general, doesn't transmit heat efficiently like oil, and the still air of an oven is not the intense stream of hot air used by a hot air popper.

 In the oven, a kernel would take more time to heat up to popping temperature.
 While the kernel is heating, it is also drying out.
 It also might burn because you cannot shake the kettle with the oven door close.